 The best way to get started with Amazon ECR is to use the Docker CLI to push and pull and your first image.
 Visit our Getting Started page for more information.

 Q: Can I access Amazon ECR inside a VPC?

 Q: What’s the best way to manage my repositories and images?

 Amazon ECR provides a command line interface and APIs to create, monitor, and delete repositories and set repository permissions.
-You can perform the same actions in the Amazon ECR Management Console, which can be accessed via the “Repositories” section of the Amazon ECS Console.
+You can perform the same actions in the Amazon ECR Management Console, which can be accessed via the “Repositories” section of the Amazon ECR Console.
 Amazon ECR also integrates with the Docker CLI allowing you to push, pull, and tag images on your development machine.

 Q: Can I use Amazon ECR within local and on-premises environments?

 Yes.
 You can access Amazon ECR anywhere that Docker runs such as desktops and on-premises environments.

-Q: Does Amazon ECR provide an Amazon Linux container image?
+Q: Does the Amazon ECR public gallery provide AWS-published images?